 fbpx

 Motorcycles are a great way to enjoy the ride along a scenic drive, take in the beautiful weather Florida has to offer, and a less expensive way to get around (gas prices are high!).
 Unfortunately, motorcycle accidents come across our attorneys’ desks often.
 We have five things you can do to protect yourself and prevent possible accidents while on the road.
+Keep in mind that Philip DeBerard is a personal injury lawyer serving Port St. Lucie among other areas.

 Never ride a motorcycle without a proper license